zzhang82/web422/notes/react-routing.md

 ## "Routing" in React

 One of the key components in creating a SPA (Single Page Application) is Routing.
 When Routing is implemented using a framework like React, we will find that we can browse different URL's within our app without actually reloading the page.
-In this case, the components of one URI are swapped out for the components of another, giving the illusion that we're navigating through multiple pages, when we're really just adding / removing components based on the browser URL / history.
+In this case, the components of one URL are swapped out for the components of another, giving the illusion that we're navigating through multiple pages, when we're really just adding / removing components based on the browser URL / history.
 Our User-Interface is in sync with the URL.

 Recently, the major routing library used to achieve this in react; **React Router** has been updated to [version 4](https://reacttraining.com/react-router/):